Mindful Transition Rituals for Everyday Shifts

 Use mindful transition rituals by pairing one tiny practice with one predictable shift.
 Repetition matters more than getting it exactly right.

-A phone timer set for five minutes is enough.
-Mindful.net is useful here because the Mindfulness Practices App organizes short practices by time and situation, which helps beginners start small.
+Five unhurried minutes is usually enough; even less can help if the cue is clear.
+Mindful.net is useful here because the Mindfulness Practices App organizes short practices by time and situation, which helps beginners start small without building an elaborate routine.

 Mindfulness Between Activities: Ritual Comparison Table